asimcanyagiz/asimcanyagiz/README.md

 <h1 align="center">
   Hi everyone, my name is Asım Can
 </h1>
-I've been working to improve myself in the software development.I interested in iOS development and web development front-end.
-Currently I'm working hospital as Dialysis Technician but I give minimum 4 hours in a day self learning.
-I'm ready to collaborate for project.
-My traine as Dialysis Technician end at 04.08.2022.
-After that I am ready for a work environment where I can work together, create together and improve skills together.
+I've been working to improve myself in the software development.I interested in iOS development.
+Currently I give minimum 4 hours in a day self learning of Swift.
+I am ready for a work environment where I can work together, create together and improve skills together.
 <br>
 <br>

 - 🌱 I’m currently learning **Swift.**

-- 🌱 I’m currently learning **Vanilla Javascript.**
 <hr>

 ## Education👨🏻‍🎓
              Anadolu University Computer Programmer 🎓 2021-2023
              Ege University Dialysis Technician 🎓 2020-2022

-## Front-end Developer 👨🏼‍💻
+## iOS Developer 👨🏼‍💻 / Front-end Developer 👨🏼‍🎨

-- 👨‍⚕️I am currently trainee as a Dialysis Technician on EGE UNIVERSITY Hospital (Application and Research Center).
 - 👨‍💻I strive to improve myself in the fields I am interested in and to become a professional in this sector, which I see as my hobby.
 - 📚I am currently a front-end student at Patika.dev.
 - ☕My hobbies are building robots, arduino, chess, 3D printer.
 - 🕺I have management experience.
 From I was the manager of various activities in the Ekamit club at the university.
 - 🤳I was the Instagram story manager of the university club Egesavtek (Ege defense industry technology community).
+- 👨‍⚕️I was a Dialysis Technician on EGE UNIVERSITY Hospital (Application and Research Center).

 ## Connect with me